gjbex/Fortran-for-programmers/docs/README.md

 You will need experience programming in another programming language, This is not a training that starts from scratch.

+If you plan to do Fortran programming in a Linux or HPC environment you should be familiar with these as well.

 # Trainer(s)